vjammi/datastructures/src/main/java/ds/patterns/trees/traversal/readme.md

 ```
     public TreeNode sortedListToBST(ListNode head) {

-        // If the head doesn't exist, then the linked list is empty
+        // If the head doesnt exist, then the linked list is empty
         if (head == null) {
             return null;
         }